Should I use a moisturiser and SPF in the one product, or a moisturiser first and then apply a dedicated SPF?

 • Reapply sunscreen frequently to maintain protection, especially after perspiring or swimming, towels and sand can also rub off sunscreen and reduce its protective qualities.

 • No sunscreen product gives 100% protection against UV rays.
-Over-exposure to the sun is a serious health threat, you should therefore avoid the midday sun and not take the SPF to its limit.
+Over-exposure to the sun is a serious health threat.

 • Keep babies and young children out of direct sunlight.
 Up to the age of seven, children are particularly sensitive to the sun while their skin gradually develops thicker, protective skin cells, additional use of protective clothing is therefore very important.